rspamd/rspamd.com/doc/configuration/statistic.md

 Supported parameters for the Redis backend are:

 - `name`: unique name of the classifier, must be set when multiply classifiers is defined, otherwise optional
-- `tokenizer`: leave it as shown for now.
-Currently, only OSB is supported
+- `tokenizer`: currently only OSB is supported, must be set as shown in default configuration
 - `new_schema`: must be set to `true`
-- `backend`: set it to Redis
+- `backend`: must be set to `"redis"`
+- `learn_condition`: Lua function that verifies that learning is needed.
+Default function **must** be set if you not wrote your own, omniting `learn_condition` from `statistic.conf` will lead to loosing protection from overlearning
 - `servers`: IP or hostname with a port for the Redis server.
 Use an IP for the loopback interface, if you have defined localhost in /etc/hosts for IPv4 and IPv6, or your Redis server will not be found!
-- `write_servers` (optional): if Redis used in master-replica setup, set master servers
+- `write_servers` (optional): for write only Redis servers (usually masters)
-- `read_servers` (optional): if Redis used in master-replica setup, set replica servers
+- `read_servers` (optional): for read only Redis servers (usually replicas)
-- `user` (optional): user for the Redis server
 - `password` (optional): password for the Redis server
-- `db` (optional): Database to use (though it is recommended to use dedicated Redis instances and not databases in Redis)
+- `db` (optional): database to use (though it is recommended to use dedicated Redis instances and not databases in Redis)
 - `min_tokens`: minimum number of words required for statistics processing
 - `min_learns` (optional): minimum learn to count for **both** spam and ham classes to perform classification
-- `learn_condition`: Lua function that verifies that learning is needed.
-Default function **must** be set if you not wrote your own, omniting `learn_condition` from `statistic.conf` will lead to loosing protection from overlearning
 - `autolearn` (optional): for more details see Autolearning section
 - `per_user` (optional): for more details see Per-user statistics section
-- `statfile`: Define keys for spam and ham mails
+- `statfile`: defines keys for spam and ham mails
 - `cache_prefix` (optional): prefix used to create keys where to store hashes of already learned ids, defaults to `"learned_ids"`
 - `cache_max_elt` (optional): amount of elements to store in one `learned_ids` key
 - `cache_max_keys` (optional): amount of `learned_ids` keys to store